deyohong/UNFS/README.md

         $ git clone https://github.com/MicronSSD/unfs.git

-       To run UNFS wthout UNVMe using only raw block device, comment out "CPPFLAGS += -DUNFS_UNVME" in Makefile.def, in which case, skip Step 2 below.
+       To build UNFS wthout UNVMe, i.e. using only raw block device, comment out "CPPFLAGS += -DUNFS_UNVME" in Makefile.def.

-       To run UNFS without WiredTiger and MongoDB, comment out "EXTDIRS" in Makefile.def, in which case, skip Step 3 and 5 below.
+       To build UNFS without WiredTiger, comment out the "EXTDIRS" list in Makefile.def, in which case, skip Step 3 and 5 below.

     2) Download and install UNVMe driver: